 Anger is linked to brain injuries and elevated levels of dopamine and adrenaline (which can happen from ADHD drugs).
 The vitamin co-factors to modulate these are vitamin C, magnesium and copper.
 Vitamin C modulates low dopamine to the right level while magnesium lowers elevated chronically elevated adrenaline levels.
 Excess copper levels will cause anger and ADHD symptoms.
 Vitamin C chelates excess copper and zinc lower high copper levels.
 The right balance of minerals can make a night and day difference.

 Best Multivitamins for Children (4-12)

-When you look at a lot of reviews for children’s multivitamins, the main accolade will be “my child loves the taste!”
+When you look at a lot of reviews for children’s vitamins, the main accolade will be “my child loves the taste!” for gummy vitamins.
 While important, this shouldn’t be the main positive attribute.
 Children also love the taste of cotton candy but will spit out broccoli.
 This isn’t the best gauge for nutrition and children need to develop other tastes beyond sweet if they are going to adopt healthy eating habits as teenagers and adults.
-Remember to take your multivitamin with food so that you absorb the carotenoids and fat-soluble vitamins A, D, E and K.
+Remember to give your children’s vitamins with food so that you absorb the carotenoids and fat-soluble vitamins A, D, E and K.

 Here is what you want to look for: